Something to dance about: Show us your moves!

 Whether it's a new job, graduation, birthday, vacation or you just like to dance, we'd like to feature your video on ABC7 News This Morning.

-Email your video to the news desk at wls.desk@abc.com.
+Post your submission on ABC7 Morning Anchor Terrell Brown's Facebook page using the hashtag #SomethingToDanceAbout.
 Please include a short description of what you're celebrating and the person who should be credited for the video.

-In addition to your email, post your submission on the ABC 7 Chicago Facebook page using the hashtag #SomethingToDanceAbout and tag ABC7 Morning Anchor Terrell Brown (@terrelldbrown).
-You can also like Terrell's Facebook page and post your video there.

 If your video is chosen, ABC7's morning team will give you a shout out and play your video during the show.
 We can't wait to see your moves!